epfl-lara/stainless/core/src/sphinx/tutorial.rst

-The definition uses *pattern matching* to define size of the list in the case it is empty (where it is zero) and when it is non-empty, or, if its non-empty, then it has a head `x` and the rest of the list `rest`, so the size is one plus the size of the rest.
+The definition uses *pattern matching* to define size of the list in the case it is empty (where it is zero) and when it is non-empty, or, if it's non-empty, then it has a head `x` and the rest of the list `rest`, so the size is one plus the size of the rest.
 Thus `size` is a recursive function.
 A strength of Stainless is that it allows using such recursive